stardog-union/stardog-archetypes/README.md

 The releases for this repository are named `YYYY.MM.N` based on the year and the month of the release date where `N` is a 0-based counter incremented for each subsequent release done during the month.
-There are no formal backward-compatability guarantees with respect to schemas and constraints in these releases.
+There are no formal backward-compatibility guarantees with respect to schemas and constraints in these releases.